 Her eyes snapped open as she felt the spell crumbling deep inside her.
 Pieces broke apart, revealing how they were combined together into action.
 Some of the hidden aspects rose up, certain words that would cause her to say things even if she didn’t know them.
 A number rose up, 713284, and then faded.
 She didn’t know why, but the number seemed important.

-The Oath Master continued to spin the geas apparently unaware that it was crumbling almost as fast as they cast.
+The Oath Master continued to spin the geas apparently unaware that it was crumbling almost as fast as they cast the spell.

 Merrie’s triple beat pounded in her chest as she felt the energy wash over her but do nothing.
 It danced along her skin, almost like a lover, but it had no more effect than caressing her.